phybros/willwarren.com/content/pages/garaginator/index.md

 ### Is this the same thing as ratgdo?

+GARAGINATOR achieves a similar end result as [ratgdo](https://paulwieland.github.io/ratgdo/) (control of your garage door) but they work in quite different ways.

-GARAGINATOR achieves pretty much the exact same end result as [ratgdo](https://paulwieland.github.io/ratgdo/), yes!
-GARAGINATOR strives to be super simple to set up, even for non-technies while ratgdo is a lot more mature and supports a wider range of openers.
+GARAGINATOR strives to be super simple to set up, even for non-techies while ratgdo is a lot more capable, mature, and supports a wider range of openers.

 ### How can I get one?